osiegmar/tabular-data-interchange-format/README.md

 the format unambiguous and easy to read and write.
 As a consequence, any whitespace character outside quotation marks is not allowed.

+### Escape quotation marks

+> [!CAUTION]
+> This section needs further discussion.

+Current considerations why escaping of the quotation mark using a reverse solidus (`\`) instead of doubling it:

+- The reverse solidus is already used for null values (`\N`).
+- The reverse solidus is used for escaping in many other formats (e.g., JSON, YAML, XML, ...) whereas doubling does not seem to be used in any other format.
+- Many CSV implementations already allow the reverse solidus as an alternative for escaping.
+- It's easier to parse as the parser does not need to keep track of the previous character.
+A reverse solidus always escapes the next character where a quotation mark could be the end of the field or the escape character for the next quotation mark.
+- Doubling the quotation mark is not intuitive and not easy to read.
+It does not seem to provide any advantage over escaping using a reverse solidus – except for being the current standard.

 ## Request for Comments

 This document is currently in draft form.
 Comments and suggestions are welcome.
 Please start